Ayehualem-Ferede/Ayehualem-Ferede/README.md

 Hi, I’m @Ayehualem-Ferede
-I’m interested in performance management
+I’m interested in performance management.
 You can reach me @ ayehualemt@gmail.com